falkr/ttm4175/pages/teams.md

 * activities during the lectures
 * the team RATs

-The smaller teams of 3 we use for:
+The smaller core teams of 3 we use for:

 * the labs
+* the reports